I admit, I totally brushed off the early signs… and continued to make excuses for the narc-ex’s poor behavior throughout the ENTIRE relationship.

 See, you’re a grown adult… there’s no room in your life for these types of stupid games.
 People who want to control your thoughts and emotions are MANIPULATORS and these behaviors should never be tolerated.

 They Flatter Your Deepest Insecurities

 If you’re self-conscious about your looks, they’ll be in awe of your unrivaled beauty.
 If you feel your kindness has gone unnoticed, they’ll celebrate how beautiful your heart is.
 Whenever you need validation, they’ll be your strongest supporter and biggest fan.

 The narc-ex’s favorite phrase… “I SEE who you are at the core.
 I’m so fortunate for being able to see the extent of your kindness and beauty that others are too busy to notice.
 Thank you for letting me be the one.”

 This is done to build your trust & dependency in the narc.
 Finally, someone who can see and accept me for who I am!
 When, all they’re really doing is grooming you to provide narcissistic supply for the “one person who appreciates you for who you really are.”

-The abuser manipulates his/her victim into questioning their thoughts and memories… until they begin to doubt themselves, their judgment, their memories, and even their sanity.
+The abuser manipulates his/her victim into questioning their thoughts and memories… until they begin to doubt themselves, their judgment, their memories, sanity, and even their reality.